jkiesele/Convino/README.md

 For a description of the method and the program, see [1].
 Please also cite this document if this tool is used.
 New features with respect to the ones described in the published paper are described in the file documentation.pdf, wich is provided in this repository.

 The source code can be compiled with gcc, supporting C++11 standard.
 It depends on ROOT6 [https://root.cern.ch/].

-For compiling and running on cern lxplus, please source the lxplus_env.sh script.
+It is also installed on lxplus6 at CERN in ``/afs/cern.ch/user/j/jkiesele/public/Convino/latest`` For compiling and running on cern lxplus, please source the lxplus_env.sh script.